 If you are looking for romance in Prague, then one of the best spots in town is the U Prince Hotel Roof Terrace Bar.
 As you sit down for a drink, be sure to enjoy the terrace at the five-star hotel by the same name.
 Located in Old Town Square, the sights are unforgettable as you are at eye level with the famous Astronomical Clock Tower.
 The Roof Terrace Bar has some of the best views in all of Prague, and you can watch as the sun sets on Prague Castle and the square itself.
 You can even enjoy this spot year-round as there are heaters and covers which keep the terrace warm and protected even in the middle of the winter months.

 Address: U Prince Hotel, Old Town Square 29

 Plzenska Beer Hall Restaurant

-Located in one of all of Europe’s finest Art Nouveau buildings inside the magnificent Municipal House is the Plzenska Beer Hall Restaurant.
+Located in one of Europe’s finest Art Nouveau buildings inside the magnificent Municipal House is the Plzenska Beer Hall Restaurant.
 Visitors are treated to a classic beer hall atmosphere while being able to dine on classic Czech cuisine at the same time.
-In fact, the interior is beautifully done complete Art Nouveau features such as ceramic mosaics and a golden clock.
+In fact, the interior is beautifully done with complete Art Nouveau features such as ceramic mosaics and a golden clock.